 What Should I Pack?

-Be sure to pack everything you will need somewhere in your car for easy access.
-You won’t be able to get out of your car while you’re driving and can only stretch your legs at designated spots.
+Pack everything you will need somewhere in your car for easy access.
+You won’t be able to get out of your vehicle while you’re driving and can only stretch your legs at designated spots.

 How Far In Advance Should I Book?

-Since it is highly advisable to enjoy this part of the world during the peak season, you may want to book your accommodation a full year in advance.
+Since enjoying this part of the world during the peak season is highly advisable, you may want to book your accommodation a full year in advance.

 Prices can increase closer to the actual date of your journey.
 So, while you can rely on last-minute bookings in some parts, it’s unlikely that you’ll find good, quality accommodation within a month of your trip.
 Give yourself at least three months to confirm bookings.